 (3.5 / 5)

-- Pour in enough water.
-Season with fish sauce and add whole pepper corn.
-(Adjust seasoning according to taste).
-Bring to boil.
+- Pour in the water.
+Season with fish sauce and add whole pepper corns.
+You can adjust the seasoning according to your taste.
+Bring it to a boil.

 - After a boil, place the fish in.
-Turn on lower heat and simmer until both sides are cooked approximately 10 minutes.
+Lower the heat and simmer until both sides of the fish are cooked.
+This will take approximately 10 minutes.
 Do not over cooked fish.

-- When fish turns opaque, add bokchoy leaves.
-Turn off heat and let leaves soak for at least 3-5 minutes until tender.
+- When fish turns opaque, add in the bokchoy leaves.
+Turn off heat and let the leaves soak for at least 3-5 minutes until they are tender.

 - Garnish with leeks.
 Serve and enjoy!